Hedron LogoAfternoon

 Step 1: Capture Every API Request

 When someone hits your API, your system logs the event.
-This includes:
+This usually includes:

-This data goes to a streaming platform like Kafka or Kinesis, then into a database for aggregation.
+This data flows into a log or streaming system (for example, Kafka, Kinesis, Pub/Sub) and then into a database for aggregation.

 Your rating engine takes the raw usage data and applies pricing rules:

-Count their total API calls for the period
+• Count their total API calls or other units for the period

 At the end of the billing period (usually monthly), the system:

-Generates an invoice showing exactly what was used
+• Generates an invoice showing what was used and how it was priced

 Step 4: Recognize Revenue

-For accounting purposes, you recognize revenue as customers use your API, not when you send the invoice.
+For accounting purposes, you recognize revenue as customers use your API, not when you send the invoice or get paid.
 More on this below.

 Common API Pricing Models